MKLab-ITI/pygrank/docs/userguide/quickstart.md

 # Quickstart

+## 1. Install and import
-1.&nbsp;Install the library with `pip install pygrank` and import it.
-Construct a node ranking algorithm from a graph filter by incrementally applying postprocessors with `>>`.
-There are many components and parameters, and [autotuning](autotuning.md) may find good configurations.
+Install the library using `pip install pygrank` and import it.
+Construct a node ranking algorithm from a graph filter by incrementally applying postprocessors using >>.
+There are many components and parameters available.
+You can use [autotuning](autotuning.md) to find good configurations.

 ```python
 import pygrank as pg